STS-57: Spacewalk

+Crew seat assignments

 Mission highlights

 The mission was launched on the summer solstice.
 During the course of the ten-day flight, the astronauts successfully conducted scores of biomedical and materials sciences experiments inside the pressurized SPACEHAB module.
 Two astronauts participated in a spacewalk (EVA) and European Retrievable Carrier (EURECA) was retrieved by the crew and stowed inside Endeavour's payload bay.
 EURECA had been deployed from the Space Shuttle Atlantis in August 1992 (STS-46) and contained several experiments to study the long-term effects of exposure to microgravity.

 An improperly installed electrical connector on Endeavour's Remote Manipulator System (Canadarm), installed 180° off its correct position, prevented EURECA from recharging its batteries with orbiter power.
 A flight rule requiring antenna stowage was waived and EURECA was lowered into the payload bay without latching its antenna.
 Mission specialists David Low and Peter Wisoff safely secured EURECA's dual antennas against the science satellite during the spacewalk.
 David Low was mounted on a foot restraint on the end of Endeavour's robotic arm while Mission specialist Nancy J. Currie-Gregg positioned the arm so David Low could gently push the arms against EURECA's latch mechanisms.
 Payload controllers then drove the latches to secure each antenna.
 The five-hour, fifty-minute spacewalk completed STS-57 mission's primary goal of retrieving the EURECA science satellite.
 Afterwards, Low and Wisoff completed maneuvers for an abbreviated extravehicular activity (EVA) Detailed Test Objective (DTO) using the robot arm.
 Activities associated with each of the areas of investigation — mass handling, mass fine alignment and high torque — were completed with both EVA crewmen taking turns on the robot arm.
 Low and Wisoff wrapped up their spacewalk and returned to Endeavour's airlock shortly before 3:00 p.m.
 CDT.

 During the rest of the mission, the crew worked on experiments in the Spacehab module in the Shuttle's lower deck.
 These experiments included studying body posture, the spacecraft environment, crystal growth, metal alloys, wastewater recycling and the behavior of fluids.
 Among the experiments was an evaluation of maintenance equipment that may be used on Space Station Freedom.
 The diagnostic equipment portion of the Tools and Diagnostics System experiment was performed by Nancy J. Currie-Gregg.
 Using electronics test instruments including an oscilloscope and electrical test meter, Currie-Gregg conducted tests on a mock printed circuit board and communicated with ground controllers via computer messages on suggested repair procedures and their results.

-On 22 June 1993, all six crew members talked with President Clinton.
+On June 22, 1993, all six crew members talked with President Clinton.